 Since the standards were released in April, 2013 there are 12 states and DC that have also adopted the NGSS as their state science standards.
 The RI Strategic Leadership Team meets to develop the implementation plan and communicate with RI Department of Education leaders regarding implementation.
 This team consists of teachers, administrators, post-secondary faculty, and other stakeholders in RI science education.
 The RISLT will also be enlisting a cadre of NGSS Liaisons from each RI school to help communicate NGSS methods, PD opportunities, and implementation plans.

-On May 23rd, the RI Board of Education unanimously approved adoption of the NGSS.
-Since then, Kentucky, Kansas, Maryland, and Vermont have also voted to adopt the NGSS.
-Achieve encourages all science educators to familiarize themselves with the Framework for K-12 Science Education, which is what the NGSS are based on.
+All science educators are encouraged to familiarize themselves with the Framework for K-12 Science Education, which is a publication that the NGSS are based on.
 A free pdf of the Framework is available at NAP.
 More information about the development of the NGSS is available at www.nextgenscience.org.
 NSTA has developed a great selection of webinars and support materials for educators as we shift to the NGSS.
 Their materials can be accessed at NSTA.